D1noD3v/portfolio/README.md

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

-You can start editing the page by modifying `pages/index.jsx`.
+You can start editing the page by modifying `components/Portfolio.jsx`.
 The page auto-updates as you edit the file.
+If you wish to add more to the site, create a new file in the `components` directory.